Winter is cold, long, and difficult especially when you have little ones. Being trapped inside a house can make anyone go a little crazy!

 What To Do: The snow buries a lot of treasures.
 Try to find some of them such as toys, pine cones, grass, sticks, rocks....etc!

-Ideas To Chew On: This one can be a lot of fun and a great way to indirectly teach problem solving skills.
+Ideas To Chew On: This one can be a lot of fun and a great way to indirectly teach problem-solving skills.
 The key here is to THINK OUT LOUD.
 Let's say you and your child want to see if you can find a pine cone but everything is covered in snow.
-Talk through your thinking of your child on how to accomplish this task.
+Talk through your thinking with your child on how to accomplish this task.
 For example, you might say..."pine cones come from pine trees.
-I think we should start looking by a pine tree.
+I think we should start looking under a pine tree.
 What do you think?" or "Let's see if we can feel a pine cone under our feet.
 How do pine cones feel?
 What shape are they?"

 What To Do: Line up some objects on a ledge.
 Then, make some snowballs and try to knock the objects over!
 Motivating and fun!